Three Gorges Dam Migration

 Past and Present

-Ji’s artwork pairs traditional techniques with contemporary issues.
-“I use landscape painting to explore the utopian dreams of Chinese history,” he said, “from past collectivization to new consumerism.”1
+In his work, Yun-Fei Ji uses traditional techniques to explore contemporary concerns: “I use landscape painting to explore the utopian dreams of Chinese history from past collectivization to new consumerism.”1

-“I grew up during the Cultural Revolution,” Ji explained, “a time of immense chaos and confusion throughout the country.1 Led by the Communist leader Mao Zedong and lasting from 1966 until 1976, this movement aimed to erase capitalist and traditional cultural elements from China.
+Yun-Fei Ji came of age during the Cultural Revolution, which he describes as “a time of immense chaos and confusion throughout the country.”2 Led by Mao Zedong and lasting from 1966 to 1976, the Cultural Revolution was an immensely destructive movement that aimed to transform China into a communist country.